Interpause/nicepipe/README.md

   - basically evaluate when async functions make sense vs sync functions, then wrap the main sync loops in jobs
   - might have to reevaluate base analysisworker structure
     - for example, allow sync io processor functions since they will be wrapped by to_thread
-  - need sync version of rlloop for sync loops
+  - need sync version of RLLoop for sync loops
   - might ease transition if we ever choose to use non-GIL python
     - but then we might have to worry about locks...
     - the performance tho...
+- When Python 3.10 becomes widely supported, use `__slots__` on all dataclasses and even some classes for free performance

 ## Tests Possible